invariantlabs-ai/invariant/README.md

 ## Learn about writing rules

-To learn more about how to write rules, see our [guide for securing agents with rules](https://explorer.invariantlabs.ai/docs/guardrails/) or the [rule writing reference](https://explorer.invariantlabs.ai/docs/guardrails/rules/).
+To learn more about how to write rules, see our [guide for securing agents with rules](https://explorer.invariantlabs.ai/docs/guardrails/) or the [rule writing reference](https://explorer.invariantlabs.ai/docs/guardrails/rules/), or run snippets in the [playground](https://explorer.invariantlabs.ai/playground).

 ## Using Guardrails via Gateway